-A little short of ingredients, we traveled to the village of Rito, where we could purchase what was missing.
+A little short of ingredients, we travelled to the village of Rito, where we could purchase what was missing.

 After collecting our ingredients, we warp back to Link’s house in Hateno Village.

-Tanooki sometimes likes to have a look inside the house and ask questions and look at the bed and enjoy the other wonderful distractions that come with juvenile discovery, but what we’re really looking for is the big cooking pot outside the house (side note, we can technically cook at a stable or town etc but there’s something familiar about going back to the house at the end of the day and doing it there).
+My son sometimes likes to have a look inside the house, but what we’re really looking for is the big cooking pot outside the house (side note, we can technically cook at a stable or town etc but there’s something familiar about going back to the house at the end of the day and doing it there).